 Each AAC and ASC must be capable of stand-alone direct digital operation utilizing its own processor, non-volatile memory, input/output, minimum 8 bit A to D conversion, voltage transient and lightning protection devices.
 All volatile memory shall have a battery backup of at least fifty- (50) hrs with a battery life of five years.

-All point data; and algorithms within an AAC /ASC shall be configurable from the Operator Workstation.
+All point data and algorithms within an AAC /ASC shall be configurable from the Operator Workstation.

 AAC and ASC Input-Output Processing